xi4oh4o/fetch-video-processor/README.md

 This can fetch video by URI and through FFmpeg processing, final stored in the AWS S3.

 # Notice

-> Notice: this is an uncompleted example project, For reference only.
+## This is an uncompleted example project, For reference only.

-AWS Lambda has a number of limitations, it is suitable for simple logical processing and pay as you should.
-Like image watermarks or message notifications etc.

-* use AWS S3 for uploads and downloads
-* Should handle the resources in S3 through the lambda trigger instead of HTTP event
-* Huge videos should use Amazon Elastic Transcoder

 Deploy in local
 ===============